torchbox/torchbox.com/docs/navigation.md

 ## Caching

+Primary navigation dropdown content is resolved in Python and cached for one hour per site.
+The cache is rebuilt automatically when navigation settings are saved.
+Dropdown resolution stays out of the template fragment cache so `aria-current` can reflect the current page on each request.

-Primary navigation and header actions are cached for 10 minutes.
-Cache is cleared automatically when navigation settings are saved.
+Footer links and header actions remain cached via template fragments for 10 minutes; that cache is cleared when navigation settings are saved.

 ---